Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 An LLM generates its response word-by-word, taking both the prompt and the generated response up until that point into consideration.
-This means that we can nudge the LLM into the right direction by making it generate text that it will later use, eventually creating a response that is more complex that it would have otherwise been able to provide (it is assumed that the recently released ``o1`` model by OpenAI uses this approach).
+This means that we can nudge the LLM into the right direction by making it generate text that it will later use, eventually creating a response that is more complex that it would have otherwise been able to provide.

 To break it down, we aim to achieve the following steps: